fabiogibson/django-livesync/README.rst

 Once installed, you can add Django LiveSync to any Django-based project you're working on.
 The default setup will enable the following features.

-1. Automatic browser reload whenever development server restarts.
-   Every time django development server is reloaded, all connected browsers will automatically refresh.
+1. Every time django development server is reloaded, all connected browsers will automatically refresh.

-2. Automatic browser reload whenever a static file is updated.
-   Every time a static file or template is updated, all connected browsers will automatically refresh.
+2. Every time a static file or template is updated, all connected browsers will automatically refresh.

-3. Live syncronizathion between all connected browsers.
-   Your actions will be syncronized between all connected browsers.
+3. Your actions will be synchronized between all connected browsers and devices.
 Currently supports:

    * Page scroll.
    * Page reload.